RigauxBaptiste/Proof_of_the_Pudding_Heating/README.md

 ## How to reproduce the paper results?

-1. Download the GitHub archive.
+1. Download the [GitHub] archive.
-2. Extract it and extract the ZIP files.
+2. Extract it and extract the ZIP files in the archive.
 3. Open the Stata_code.do file, change the directory and compile the programs (lines 12-18 first and 54-2897 second).
-4. Run each program separately, or alternatively compile and use the 'run_all' program.
+4. Run each program separately, or alternatively compile and use the 'run_all' program to reproduce the whole paper in one command.
+5. Optional: run the Building_dataset_monetary_valuation_flex_event.py file after the program 'F7_flex_event_temp' and before the program 'F8_both_panels' to build the dataset 'money_shifted_heterogeneous.csv' used in 'F8_both_panels' (already included in the archive for convenience).

 ## References: